 Pricing: Photo Gallery by 10Web comes in a free version as well as a Basic version ($30) and a Pro ($60) version

-While it may not sport as many downloads as other options here, Gmedia Photo Gallery is another solid choice for making image galleries on any WordPress website.
-Gutenberg users, pay attention to this one — Gmedia comes with four different blocks to support your image displays.
+While not as well-known as other options here, Gmedia Photo Gallery is a solid choice for making image galleries on any WordPress website.
+Gmedia comes with four different blocks for Gutenberg users to support image displays.
 There are blocks for galleries, albums, categories, and tags.

 The pro version of Gmedia supports video and audio, image editing from inside your dashboard, and adds social and email sharing as well.
 Many features are drag-and-drop, saving your time and energy while arranging your photos just right.
 It's also worth noting that Gmedia Photo Gallery is one of the cheaper paid options in this list.